idrisr/notes/cloudkit.md

 # CloudKit Framework

+CloudKit is Apple’s remote data storage service based on iCloud.
+It provides a low-cost option to store and share app data using your users’ iCloud accounts as a back-end storage service.

 from [here](https://developer.apple.com/documentation/cloudkit)

 Store structured app and user data in iCloud containers that can be shared by all users of your app.